 The introduction of LAW and the FT-based case studies made it increasingly critical for students to follow business developments closely and to have a deep understanding of the issues.
-It was therefore essential to increase students’ participation in and engagement with the MBA Newslines service.
+It was therefore essential to increase students’ participation in and engagement with FT.com and its unique personalisation tools.

 Partnering with the FT

-Via an education licence, St.Gallen MBA students were given access to this valuable intelligence, including MBA Newslines – a digital learning tool that allows MBA students to annotate FT articles, submit comments and share them with their own class and other schools.
-“The FT Education service is a great way to disseminate the FT’s excellent business news and insight to all our students,” said Professor Simon Evenett, Academic Director of the St.Gallen MBA programmes.
-“In particular, MBA Newslines is a quick way for me to steer students towards useful articles, show why they’re important and get students thinking.”
+Via an FT Group Subscription, St.Gallen MBA students were given access to this valuable intelligence.
+“An FT Group Subscription is a great way to disseminate the FT’s excellent business news and insight to all our students,” said Professor Simon Evenett, Academic Director of the St.Gallen MBA programmes.
+“The FT helps me to steer students towards useful articles, show why they’re important and get students thinking.”